Andrea Constand Settles Lawsuit Against District Attorney Who Failed To Prosecute Bill Cosby For Sexual Abuse

 In 2005 Andrea Constand went to the police of suburban Philadelphia to tell them that she had been drugged and sexually molested by Bill Cosby.
-No one wanted to hear that the man known as ‘America’s Dad’ was guilty of such egregious crimes.
+No one wanted to hear that the man known as “America’s Dad” was guilty of such egregious crimes.
 Rather than believing her story, many dismissed her as a liar.
 Former Pennsylvania district attorney Bruce L. Castor Jr., believed Constand was full of it and refused to prosecute Cosby, according to the New York Times.

 Constand was a basketball coach for Temple University’s women’s basketball team in Ontario.
 She knew Cosby well and often attended dinners and parties at his Philadelphia home.
 Constand trusted Cosby, enough to vent to him about some stresses that were on her mind one night during a visit.
 Cosby offered her three tiny pills that he claimed would relieve her anxiety.
 He told her they were an herbal remedy but in reality they were a heavy dosage of Benadryl.
 Constand began to lose consciousness, but not before Cosby took off her clothes and sexually assaulted her.